top of page

 Readiness is not a service we sell.
 It is a determination reached through structured assessment.

-Glenmore's role is to determine that distinction before capital is applied, not after it has caused damage.
+Some companies are ready.
+Many are not yet.
+Glenmore’s role is to make that distinction before capital enters, not after it has caused damage.

 This work is often uncomfortable.
+It is always consequential.

 IMG_0439_edited.jpg